Pete-Scale/Code-Refactor/code_refactor_README.md

 Special thanks to Josh and the TA's for their help!

-Also thanks to google teaching me how to make a table of contents!
+Also thanks to Google for teaching me how to make a table of contents!